emily-li/spring-security-example/README.md

 * MySQL
   * Alternative database and driver can be configured in application.properties
   * schema.sql may need to be altered if language is changed
+  * Set up the database username and password in application.properties